puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/node/node-status.md

 The fields in the capacity block indicate the total amount of resources that a Node has.
-The allocatable block indicates the amount of resources on a Node that is available to be consumed by normal Pods.
+The allocatable block indicates the amount of resources on a Node that is available to be consumed by Pods.

 You may read more about capacity and allocatable resources while learning how to [reserve compute resources](/docs/tasks/administer-cluster/reserve-compute-resources/#node-allocatable)